QA Investigation Results

 Plan of Correction:

-Failure to follow the steps outlined in this plan of correction will lead to re-training and the policy for progressive discipline will take effect.
+Failure to follow the steps outlined in this plan of correction will lead to re-training and the policy for progressive discipline will be take effect.